57,48 47,50 excl. VAT

 General information

-Neuroaxonal Dystrophy (NAD) is a severe, degenerative neurological disease that causes a loss of muscle coordination and damages the senses.
-The disorder occurs in the Papillon, and is caused by a recessive mutation to the gene PLA2G6.
+There are multiple variants of mutations known in different breeds.
+This variant of the disorder occurs in the Papillon, and is caused by a recessive mutation to the gene PLA2G6.

 Clinical features